playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaRouting.md

 - Float
 - Boolean
 - UUID
-- AnyVal Types
+- AnyVal wrappers for other supported types

-If you have a different type and want to implement it you can take a look at [[Request Binders|ScalarequestBinders]]
+If you have a different type and want to implement it you can take a look at [[Request Binders|ScalaRequestBinders]]

 ### Parameters with fixed values